aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 They act similarly to action coroutines, but with even more control which is needed to properly end the battle or retry it.

-## Turn flow
+## Main turn flow
 As this is a turn based battle system, it has a concept of turns.
-A turn is composed of 3 phases executed in order:
+A main turn is composed of 3 phases executed in order:

 - [Player phase](Battle%20flow/Update.md#player-phase)
 - [Enemy phase](Battle%20flow/Update.md#enemies-phase)